operand/agency/README.md

     ...
 ```

-In addition to actions, agents may also define callbacks for various purposes:
+Agents may also define callbacks for various purposes:

 ```python
 class CalculatorAgent(Agent):